hirosystems/MIT-Bitcoin-Expo-2022-Hiro-Hackathon-Resources/README.md

 - [Stacks on Novum Insights](https://stacks.novuminsights.com/)
 - [Hiro Status Page](https://status.hiro.so/)

+### 🛠️ Hiro Tools to Get You Started
+- [Clarinet](https://www.hiro.so/clarinet) | Everything you need to write, test, integrate and deploy Clarity smart contracts.
+- [Hiro Wallet](https://www.hiro.so/wallet) | Store, stack and connect with apps in the Stacks ecosystem, from your browser or on your desktop.
+- [Stacks API](https://www.hiro.so/stacks-api) | Interact directly with the blockchain to query information, broadcast transactions, and scale your projects on Stacks.
+- [Stacks.js](https://www.hiro.so/stacks-js) | The essential JavaScript libraries for apps on Stacks.
+- [Stacks Explorer](https://explorer.stacks.co/?chain=mainnet) | Explore transactions, accounts and smart contracts on Stacks.
+Experiment with your contracts on-chain, in real time.
+- [Clarity for VSCode](https://marketplace.visualstudio.com/items?itemName=HiroSystems.clarity-lsp) | This VSCode extension provides useful language features like auto complete, go to definition, find all references etc.
+- [Hiro Developer Documentation](https://docs.hiro.so/) | Collection of resources for learning Clarity, as well as tutorials and example apps.
+- [Stacks Developer Documentation](https://docs.stacks.co/) | Knowledge base for builders getting started on Stacks.

 ### 🆘 Getting Help

 It takes a village to raise a blockchain!
 30 hours is also a very short time for anyone to grok a totally new technology framework.
 The Stacks and Hiro communities are here to help!
 We have engineers standing by virtually to offer mentorship and help you plow through those engineering obstacles.